 Age Guide: 0-11s (height restriction of 53 inches (134 cm))

 Located on the first floor within the Surrey Quays shopping centre, Discovery Planet is a local long-standing local favourite.
-There’s a separate section for toddlers and multiple climbing framed divided into sections, making it possible for children to make a circular journey through the indoor play area.
+There’s a separate section for toddlers and multiple climbing frames divided into sections, making it possible for children to make a circular journey through the indoor play area.
 You’ll find all the classic soft play features like soft blocks, swing balls and soft mats.
 If you would like more ideas about what to do in the area, we recommend a trip to visit Surrey Docks Farm nearby.

 Ahoy!
 Children’s Gallery